Lygna

 Lygna or Lyngdalselva is a river in Agder county, Norway.
-The 82.2 km river runs from the mountains in northern Hægebostad municipality, through the Lyngdalen valley to the municipality of Lyngdal to its mouth at Alleen, where it runs into Lyngdalsfjorden.
+The 82.2 km river runs from the mountains in northern Hægebostad Municipality, through the Lyngdalen valley to Lyngdal Municipality to its mouth at Alleen, where it runs into Lyngdalsfjorden.
 Lygna has a discharge of 35.9 m3/s, and a drainage basin covering 664.3 km2.
 The river is called the Storåni north of the lake Lygne.
 The river passes the villages of Tingvatn, Snartemo, and Kvås as well as the town of Lyngdal.